MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/file-attributes.md

 ------- | -------
 [FieAttributeMetadata](/dynamics365/customer-engagement/web-api/fileattributemetadata) | <xref:Microsoft.Xrm.Sdk.Metadata.FileAttributeMetadata>

-For more information about types of files that are not allowed, see [System Settings General tab](/power-platform/admin/system-settings-dialog-box-general-tab) under the **Set blocked file extensions for attachments** setting.
+For information about types of files that are not allowed, see [System Settings General tab](/power-platform/admin/system-settings-dialog-box-general-tab) under the **Set blocked file extensions for attachments** setting.

 > [!IMPORTANT]
 > Some restrictions do apply when using the File and enhanced Image data-types of the Common Data Service.
 If Customer Managed Keys (CMK) is enabled on the tenant, then File, Image, and IoT data-types are not available to the tenant's organizations.
 Solutions that contain excluded data-types will not install.
 Customers must opt-out of CMK in order to make use of these data-types.